lovoo/goka-tools/README.md

 Goka Tools is a collection of tools that integrate with [Goka](https://github.com/lovoo/goka), a distributed stream processing library for Apache Kafka written in Go.

+## Tools

+* BBQ: A package that writes messages from a Kafka topic directly into BigQuery.
+* Tailer: A package used for retrieving the last n messages from a given topic.

 ## Installation

 You can install Goka Tools by running the following command: